 HAVE AT LEAST ONE NO SPEND DAY EACH WEEK

-A very easy, practical way to save some money while living in China is to have a no spend day.
+A straightforward, practical way to save money while living in China is to have a no-spend day.
 It’s as simple as the title reads.
 Spend no money for one day a week.
 That one no-spend day will allow you to save a couple yuan.

-If you choose the intensive one-on-one program, it is an all-inclusive program including accommodation and meals.
-Therefore, you can actually study Chinese in China with Keats while spending no money at all for one day.
-This can help you fully immerse yourself in the Chinese language studies.
+If you choose the intensive one-on-one Chinese program, it is an all-inclusive program, including accommodation and meals.
+Therefore, you can actually learn Chinese in China with Keats while spending no money at all for one day.
+This can help you fully immerse yourself in Chinese language studies.

-Many products in China are very cheap with very good quality, so sometimes the students get fascinated with all the great things in China.
-Please make sure that the thing you buy is really in urgent need or the gift that you would like to give to your family or friends.
+Many products in China are cheap and of good quality, so sometimes the students get fascinated with all the great things in China.
+Please make sure that the thing you buy is really in urgent need or the gift you would like to give to your family or friends.
 If not, don’t spend on things that you don’t need.

 MONEY ON YOUR MIND